kdmayer/PV_Pipeline/README.md

 ## Update:

+We have released two follow-up papers to this study:

+- "3D-PV-Locator: Large-scale detection of rooftop-mounted photovoltaic systems in 3D" published in Applied Energy in 2022 and
-#### We have released our follow-up paper "An Enriched Automated PV Registry: Combining Image Recognition and 3D Building Data" published at NeurIPS 2020.
-Please have a look at the [repo](https://github.com/kdmayer/PV4GER) which also includes instructions on how to access all the data and models produced in this research!
+- "An Enriched Automated PV Registry: Combining Image Recognition and 3D Building Data" published at NeurIPS 2020.

+Please have a look at the [repo](https://github.com/kdmayer/3D-PV-Locator) which also includes instructions on how to access all the data and models produced in this research!

 ![Pipeline overview](https://github.com/kdmayer/PV4GER/blob/master/pipeline_visualization.png)